Dacentrurus: Phylogeny

 Dacentrurus was the first stegosaur of which good remains had ever been discovered; earlier finds as Paranthodon, Regnosaurus and Craterosaurus were too limited to be directly recognisable as representing a distinctive new group.
 Owen therefore was unable to closely relate his Omosaurus to other species but was aware it represented a member of the Dinosauria.
 In 1888 Richard Lydekker named a family Omosauridae, but this name fell into disuse once it was realised that Omosaurus was preoccupied.
 In the twentieth century Dacentrurus was usually assigned to the Stegosauridae.

+In 1957, Robert Hoffstetter thought that Dacentrurus was more derived than Lexovisaurus.
+In 1969, Ronald Steel agreed, even though Dacentrurus showed basal traits as an apparent lack of dermal plates and a long forelimb.
+In 1981, Galton considered the low angle of the transverse processes, close to that of most other ornithischians, as a plesiomorphy.
+The same would be true of the low columnar pedicel of the neural arches.
+Therefore, despite dermal plates in fact being present, he concluded that Dacentrurus was an early off-shoot of the stegosaurian tree.

-Earlier often considered to have been a rather basal stegosaurid, Dacentrurus was by more extensive cladistic analyses in 2008 and 2010 shown to be relatively derived, forming the clade Dacentrurinae with its sister species Miragaia longicollum.
+Earlier often considered to have been a rather basal stegosaurid, Dacentrurus was by more extensive cladistic analyses shown to be relatively derived.
+In 2001, Kenneth Carpenter e.a. found it as the sister species of Hesperosaurus.
+In 2008 and 2010 studies determined it as forming the clade Dacentrurinae with its sister species Miragaia longicollum.
 The Dacentrurinae were the sister group of Stegosaurus (Stegosaurinae sensu Sereno).
 The following cladogram shows the position of Dacentrurus armatus within the Thyreophora according to Maidment (2010):

+Paleobiology

+Dacentrurus shares with other Dacentrurinae the presence of large olecranon horns on the ulnae.
+Combined with large deltoid crests on the humerus, they suggest a powerful musculus deltoideus making a strong humeral flexion and abduction possible.
+The forelimbs could then be firmly anchored on the ground while the tail was forcefully swept from side to side, allowing the thagomizer to defend against large theropod predators, such as Torvosaurus.